awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-exportopsdatatos3.md

 **Description**

-This document retrieves a list of OpsData summaries in AWS Systems Manager Explorer and exports them to an object in a specified Amazon S3 bucket\.
+This document retrieves a list of OpsData summaries in AWS Systems Manager Explorer and exports them to an object in a specified S3 bucket\.

 **Document Type**